-Trying unique combinations with different ingredients is like one of the key elements that make baking fun.
+Trying unique combinations with different ingredients is one of the key elements that make baking fun.
 So far, I’ve tried Ovaltine x Coffee and Hojicha x Chestnut.
 And today, I wanted to introduce a new member of this collection: Genmaicha x Yuzu.
-Instead of a chiffon cake, I think pound cake is more suitable for this refreshing combination.
+Instead of a chiffon cake, I think a Genmaicha Yuzu Pound Cake is more suitable for this refreshing combination.

 Unlike chiffon cakes, pounds cakes are denser, moist, and rich in flavor.
 Conversely, genmaicha is mild, which I hope the butter from the cake can bring out the taste profile of this light and aromatic tea.
 And the result is amazing – the aroma of the roasted rice and green tea with the citrusy yuzu balance well with the richness of the cake.

 Both genmaicha tea leaves and powder can be found at Paragon Tea Room, and they are currently having a promotion of up to 50% off for all tea in November.
 As for the yuzu, you can easily find them in Asian supermarkets, such as T&T Supermarket and H Mart.

 - Food Processor